 The Cantabrian Range, in North Spain, holds the Southernmost capercaillie population in Europe, and the only living in pure deciduous forests at present.
 In collaboration with Patricia Mirol, Maria José Bañuelos and Mario Quevedo, we are using non-invasive sampling techniques to help clarifying the taxonomic status of the Cantabrian capercaillie (Tetrao urogallus cantabricus), and to assess the role of population genetics on the dramatic decline suffered by this population during the last 30 years.

 Tom Tregenza (University of Exeter, UK)

-Amanda Bretman (University of Exeter, UK)
+Amanda Bretman (University of Leeds, UK)

 Patricia Mirol (Argentinian Museum of Natural Sciences, Argentina)

 Florentino Braña (University de Oviedo, Spain)

 Celina Rodicio (University of Santiago de Compostela, Spain)

 Publications by category